Skip to content

 The key difference is that ASPM focuses on posture management and risk context, not just aggregation.

 The ASPM market is scaling rapidly.
-According to Frost & Sullivan, global ASPM revenue climbed from $515 million in 2024 to $686.8 million in 2025, and is projected to reach $2.28 billion by 2030 at a 27.2% CAGR.
-The 2025 DBIR report found that vulnerability exploitation was the initial access method in 20% of breaches.
+According to Frost & Sullivan, global ASPM revenue climbed from $515 million in 2024 to $686.8 million in 2025, and is projected to reach $2.28 billion by 2030 at a 27.2% CAGR (Frost & Sullivan, 2025).
+The Verizon 2025 Data Breach Investigations Report found that vulnerability exploitation was the initial access method in 20% of breaches (Verizon 2025 Data Breach Investigations Report).
 By mid-2025, over 21,500 CVEs had been cataloged, roughly 38% rated High or Critical severity.
-47% of DevSecOps professionals say failure to prioritize vulnerabilities contributes greatly to vulnerability backlogs, which is exactly what ASPM tools solve.
+47% of DevSecOps professionals say failure to prioritize vulnerabilities contributes greatly to vulnerability backlogs (Ponemon/Rezilion, 2022), which is exactly what ASPM tools solve.

-“Security teams are drowning in findings from a dozen different tools, each with its own dashboard and severity rating,” explains Chris Wysopal, CTO and co-founder of Veracode.
+“Security teams are drowning in findings from a dozen different tools, each with its own dashboard and severity rating,” explains Chris Wysopal, Chief Security Evangelist and co-founder of Veracode.
 “ASPM brings order to chaos by correlating everything and surfacing what actually matters to the business.”

 Advantages